Liam Hallam is a Sports Science graduate, a competitive cyclist, and runner who loves to travel to Europe in search of great adventures.

 Over time the Canary Islands have gained a great reputation as a cycling destination.
 Lanzarote is iconic for its yearly Ironman competition, and Tenerife offers professional athletes an opportunity to spend time at altitude as part of their training without such worries as snow on the roads during peak training periods.

 Gran Canaria is slightly less known than its neighbours for cycling, but it is the training ground for many professional teams.
-Team Ineos were out there training back in January, and on our own February visit we spotted pros from NTT, Jumbo-Visma and AG2R teams whilst out riding.
+Team Ineos have trained there, and in the past I've spotted pros from NTT, Jumbo-Visma and AG2R teams whilst out riding.

 One of the best ways to climb up is from Maspalomas on the GC-60, taking in the Degollada de Los Yeguas (480m above sea level), which then includes a short technical downhill to Arteara before the climbing begins again up to the alto de Fataga (930m), with a short descent to San Bartolome de Tirajana before the climbing starts again up to La Plata, where the road becomes rolling up to a well earnt potential stop in Ayacata.